RiyaS58/delta-demo/README.md

 # delta-demo
-this is an practice based file
+this is an practice based file.